Naowo/PowerShell.Json.Patch/readme.md

 }
 ```

-Ok now I can tell the script where find the json file wich must be patch so now let take a look on patch opérations.
+Ok now I can tell the script where find the json file wich must be patched so now let take a look on patch opérations.

 ```
 {